Pension Insurance Companies

 As a rule, earnings-related pension providers handle the pensions of private-sector employees and the self-employed.

 A majority of all persons insured under the earnings-related pension acts have their insurance in a pension insurance company.
 Roughly 70 per cent of all persons insured under the earnings-related pension acts were insured with pension insurance companies.
-Around 56 per cent of all recipients of earnings-related pensions got their pensions from a pension insurance company.
+Little under 60 per cent of all recipients of earnings-related pensions got their pensions from a pension insurance company.

 The pension insurance companies are: